 Emperor Kammu was born in 737 as the crown prince of Emperor Konin and ascended to the throne in 781 as the 50th Emperor of Japan.
 Realizing that the capital of Heijo was small in scale and beneath the dignity of our country, Emperor Kammu transfered the capital to Nagaoka in the province of Yamashiro and, further picking the adjoining districts of Kadono and Atago in 793 as the best possible site for the capital, began to construct a new palace.
-In the following year, the seat of government was moved to the new capital called the Heian Capital.
+In the following year, the seat of government was moved to the new capital called the Heian Capital now found in the eastern part of Kyoto.

 In 796, the Emperor held an audience for the first time at the Daigoku-den Palace at which dignitaries celebrated the New Year.
 This marked the beginning of Kyoto.